USS Currituck (AV-7): 1960–1964

-USS Currituck was re-commissioned on 20 August 1960, with Captain Cecil A. Bolam as commanding officer, and Commander G. L. Bliss as executive officer, and following a shakedown and training cruise along the East Coast and Caribbean, steamed through the Panama Canal to her new home port of San Diego, California, arriving on 3 December 1960.
+USS Currituck was re-commissioned on 20 August 1960 and following a shakedown and training cruise along the East Coast and Caribbean, steamed through the Panama Canal to her new home port of San Diego, California, arriving on 3 December 1960.

-In early June 1961 Captain Cecil A. Bolam, USN, was replaced, as commanding officer, by Captain Waller Clarke Moor.

 On a pre-deployment exercise USS Currituck operated with VP-42, attached to NAS North Island, for two days at a seadrome established at White Cove, Santa Catalina Island, California.
 VP-42 was operating nine Martin P5M Marlins.

 Currituck deployed to the Western Pacific on 27 June 1961 on her first tour where she served as Flagship for Commander, Taiwan Patrol Force, Rear Admiral Bernard M. Strean.
 This force, comprising both air and surface patrol, provided surveillance patrols along the coast lines of Soviet Siberia, North Korea, North Vietnam and the Chinese mainland.

 In a warm-up cruise, prior to her next West-Pac deployment, Currituck made an Alaskan voyage that spanned the Aleutian Islands, operating with VP-47 equipped with P5Ms.
 Currituck, on this operation, provided the rare opportunity to visit the port of Anchorage, Alaska, and became the largest ship ever to visit that port.
-Fifty hours at a buoy were logged by VP-47 Commanding Officer Commander Dow and his crew.
+Fifty hours at a buoy were logged by VP-47's Commanding Officer and his crew.
 They and a storm arrived at Cold Bay at the same time.
 Transfer to Currituck by small boat was impossible.

 Prior to deployment the crew of Currituck said good bye to Chief Aviation Machinist Mate Otto Keller.
 Keller was at the time the senior chief in the US Navy, having joined the navy in 1908.
 The Secretary of the Navy participated in Keller's retirement ceremony.

-Captain O. B. Gray, USN, reported on board as executive officer in August 1962.
 Currituck began her second West-Pac tour on 26 October 1962.
 The ship arrived in Yokosuka, Japan on 11 November 1962 when she again took on Commander, Taiwan Patrol Force, Rear Admiral Bernard M. Strean.
 She sailed for Buckner Bay, Okinawa on 17 November 1962.
 After two days at sea lookouts sighted the Japanese fishing vessel Seiyu Maru, which had been damaged in a typhoon, and without power.
 Currituck took her in tow and passed food and clothing to her crew.
-After a night of careful watch, she was transferred to a Japanese rescue vessel and Currituck steamed on to Okinawa, where she arrived on 20 November 1962 at her new “Home Port” of White Beach.
+After a night of careful watch, she was transferred to a Japanese rescue vessel and Currituck steamed on to Okinawa, where she arrived on 20 November 1962 at her new "Home Port" of White Beach.